LesFerch/RightClickTools/doc/v2/README.md

 ### Add to Custom Context Menu

 This option only appears if you've installed the program [Custom Context Menu](https://apps.microsoft.com/detail/9pc7bzz28g0x).
 When enabled, Right-Click Tools is added to Custom Context Menu.
 Be sure to turn Custom Context Menu off and back on (via its interface) in order to see the changes.
 Since Right-Click Tools 2.x directly supports the modern context menu, this option is essentially redundant.
-It may appeal to users of Custom Context Menu that wish to minimize the number of context menu handlers that are added to Windows.
+It may appeal to users of Custom Context Menu that wish to minimize the number of context menu handlers that are added to Windows or wish to pick and choose which tools appear in the menu.

 ### Show only the classic context menu

 This option appears on Windows 11 or higher.
-The slider will already be in the on position if you've already changed Windows 11 to use the classic context menu.
+The slider will be in the on position if you've already changed Windows 11 to use the classic context menu.
 When enabled, the Explorer context menu will be the classic version.
 When disabled, the Explorer context menu will be the modern version (i.e. Windows 11 default), with the classic version available by holding the **Shift** key when right-clicking.

 ## How to Use

 Right-click a folder, the background of an open folder, or a drive to get to the **Right-click Tools** context menu, as shown at the beginning of this document.
 Right-Click Tools will NOT appear when right-clicking a file.
 It is a folder level tool set.

-**Note**: You can also double-click Right-Click Tools to run it direcly without installation.
+You can also double-click Right-Click Tools to run it direcly without installation.
 See the **Launcher Mode** section for configuration options.

 Select the action you wish to perform.
 If nothing happens, then the Exe was likely moved after running Setup.
 In that case, run **Setup.exe** again.

+**Notes**:
-**Note**: Clicking the **`X`** in any dialog means _do nothing_.
+- Clicking the **`X`** in any dialog means _do nothing_.
 Therefore, there's no need for "No" or "Cancel" buttons.

-**Note**: Since Right-Click Tools is a .Net application, there can be some delay on first run of some menu items.
+- Since Right-Click Tools is a .Net application, there can be some delay on first run of some menu items.
 Also Windows Defender (or other AV software) can add delays to intial launches as it scans the components.

-## Commands

-### Cmd Here, PowerShell Here, and PowerShell Core Here

-This opens a console or terminal window, with the selected shell, in the currently selected folder.

-By default, a dialog will pop up allowing you to run as **User**, **Administrator**, or **TrustedInstaller**.

-You can also configure Right-Click Tools to open any of these tools at the Run-As level of your choice and only show the pop-up when the **Ctrl** key is held down.

-When run as the current user, the selected item will open using your default console program (**Console Host** or **Windows Terminal**).
-When running as Administrator, it will default to Windows Terminal (if available) but you can configure it to use the classic ConHost if prefered.

-**Notes**:
 - If the current user is an "Administrator", running a tool as Administrator elevates the current user and therefore runs within the current user's profile.
 - If the current user is a "Standard" user, running a tool as Administrator will prompt for a login and therefore run in the profile of the newly logged in administrator user.
 - TrustedInstaller is useful for accessing and making changes in protected folders, such as **WindowsApps**.
 Use with care.